Claim All the Tax Credits You Earned: What the Earned Income Credit Can Do for You at Tax Time!

 How Much Can I Get?

-- Qualifying children are sons, daughters, stepchildren, grandchildren and adopted children as long as they lived with you for more than six months during the tax year.
+- Adopted children, as long as they lived with you for more than six months during the tax year; and

 - Brothers, sisters, stepbrothers and stepsisters - and the children of any of these relatives - qualify if they were with you for more than six months during the tax year.